 When it comes to insurance, consider whether you have the right type and level of cover.
-Carefully read all the terms and conditions so you know what you’re covered for, particularly for things such as a pandemic, because not all policies will cover this.
+Carefully read all the terms and conditions so you know what you’re covered for, particularly for things such as a pandemic.

 To ensure you can help contribute to your loved ones’ future, it’s a good idea to think about who you’d like to leave your super to, in the case of your death.
 This is called nominating a beneficiary.

 Your superannuation does not automatically form part of your estate, so you need to instruct the Trustee of your super on who you wish to receive your super death benefits if you die.

 Many people put off writing or updating their will, particularly when they’re younger, but it’s something everyone should have, regardless of their level of wealth.

 While most people understand the importance of having a will, ASIC’s MoneySmart site estimates that nearly half of all Australians die without one.